Hydroelectricity

 Often, many people need to be displaced in order for these dams to be built.

-A quintessential example would be the Three Gorges Dam in China which affected about 1.3 million people.
+A quintessential example would be the Three Gorges Dam in China, which displaced about 1.2 million people and flooded hundreds of villages (Source).

-These dams cause numerous landslides which destroy historical and religious sites in the surrounding areas.
+These dams can cause numerous landslides that destroy historical and religious sites in the surrounding areas.

 Hydroelectric dams require large reservoirs which can displace people and destroy ecosystems